omlins/JustSayIt.jl/README.md

                 "upwards"   => Key.page_up,
                 "downwards" => Key.page_down,
                 );
-start(commands=commands, max_accuracy_subset=["cut", "paste", "undo", "redo"])
+start(commands=commands, max_speed_subset=["upwards", "downwards", "copy"])
 ```
-Forcing maximum accuracy is only sometimes needed for single word commands that map to keyboard shortcuts triggering immediate "dangerous" actions, like "cut", "paste", "undo" and "redo" in the above example (however, "copy", "upwards" and "downwards" do not modify content and can therefore safely be triggered at maximum speed).
-Note that forcing maximum accuracy means to wait for a certain amount of silence after the end of a command, which will be perceived as latency between the saying of a command name and its execution.
-Alternatively to forcing maximum accuracy for commands that map keyboard shortcuts, it is possible to define very distinctive command names, which allow for a safe command name to shortcut mapping at maximum speed (to be tested case by case).
+Forcing maximum speed is usually desired for single word commands that map to functions or keyboard shortcuts that should trigger immediate actions as, e.g., mouse clicks or, as in the above example page up/down or copy (in general, actions that do not modify content and can therefore safely be triggered at maximum speed).
+However, it is typically not desired for "dangerous" actions, like "cut", "paste", "undo" and "redo" in this example.
+Note that forcing maximum speed means not to wait for a certain amount of silence after the end of a command as normally done for the full confirmation of a recognition.
+As a result, it enables a minimal latency between the saying of a command name and its execution.
+Note that it is usually possible to define very distinctive command names, which allow for a safe command name to shortcut mapping at maximum speed (to be tested case by case).

 Note furthermore that a good recording quality is important in order to achieve a good recognition accuracy.
 In particular, background noise might reduce recognition accuracy.
 Thus, a microphone integrated in a notebook or a webcam might potentially lead to unsatisfying accuracy, while a headset or an external microphone that is well set up should lead to good accuracy.
 JustSayIt relying on the [Vosk Speech Recognition Toolkit], it is the latter that dictates the requirements on recording quality for good recognition accuracy (for more information, have a look at the subsection [accuracy](https://alphacephei.com/vosk/accuracy) on their website).